0xJs/RedTeaming_CheatSheet/windows-ad/Domain-Privilege-Escalation.md

 ## Pre Windows 2000 computers
 - Check the [Initial Access page](Initial-Access.md#pre-windows-2000-computers)

-## Child to Parent
-### Kerberos
-- Anything related to Kerberos and users/groups etc could be performed from child to parent.
-Things like Roasting, password in description, anything related to attributes, ACL's etc etc!
-- Use the `-Domain` flag in PowerView to query stuff cross domain/forest.

 ### Azure AD
 #### Enumerate where PHS AD connect is installed
 ```